gzavo/CS_Assignment/solution_.md

 On the y-axis: WO plotted in <span style="color:red">red</span>, beer consumption plotted in <span style="color:blue">blue</span>.

 Data points were joined using a line plot (instead of a scatter plot) to visualize the trend.
-Based on both the visualization and the calculation of Spearman's rank correlation $\sigma = 0.8022$
+Based on both the visualization and the calculation of Spearman's rank correlation $\sigma = 0.8022$ we can say that there is indeed a positive correlation between WO and NL beer consumption - a strong one, although not a perfect one.